howl-editor/howl/site/source/doc/api/interact.md

 The howl.interact module acts as the central registry of interactions in Howl and lets you register new interactions as well as invoke interactions.
 An interaction is a piece of functionality that is invoked as a function call and it retrieves some information from the user.
-Interactions typically use the command line, and optionally additional widgets, to get information from the user.
+Interactions use the command line, and optionally additional widgets, to get information from the user.
 For example, consider this call to the `read_text` interaction:

 ```moonscript
 name = howl.interact.read_text prompt: 'Enter your name:'